moby/moby/libnetwork/docs/ipam.md

 Where:

 * `PoolID` is the pool identifier
-* `Address` is the preferred address in regular IP form (A.B.C.D).
+* `Address` is the required address in regular IP form (A.B.C.D).
+If this address cannot be satisfied, the request fails.
 If empty, the IPAM driver chooses any available address on the pool
 * `Options` are IPAM driver specific options